 Aaron Jensen (he/him) is an award-winning Toronto-based composer, producer, performer, and clinician with a single-minded passion for collaboration, exploration, and community building.
 His music has been recorded and performed by GRAMMY and JUNO award-winning artists including Randy Brecker, Mariah Carey, Dame Evelyn Glennie, Ron Sexsmith, Heather Rankin and Natalie MacMaster.
 Jensen’s flair for vocal music, obsession with language, and penchant for interweaving musical genres can be heard throughout his body of work.
 Aaron had the pleasure of acting as musical director, music producer, band leader, and composer for the nine-time Emmy award winning, Schitt’s Creek.
 His musical services have been enlisted by Andrea Bocelli, Kevin Hearn, Bob Ezrin, and Barack and Michelle Obama.

-Recent contributions to the theatre world include: Armchair Confidential, (music/lyrics/book) which was workshopped by Arts Club Theatre in 2022; The Trial of Bastiano di Bologna, which was produced by the WEBBY award-winning New York City musical theatre podcast, Bite-Sized Broadway (2021) featuring a cast of Broadway performers and a Renaissance-era pit band.
-He contributed music, lyrics, orchestration, and dramaturgical support to CTC New York’s production of Henry Box Brown (2021) which was optioned for Broadway in 2022 and was directed by TONY award-winner Ben Harney.
+Recent contributions to the theatre world include: Armchair Confidential, (music/lyrics/book) which was workshopped by Arts Club Theatre in 2022; The Trial of Bastiano di Bologna (music/lyrics/book), which was produced by the WEBBY award-winning New York City musical theatre podcast, Bite-Sized Broadway, featuring a cast of Broadway performers and a Renaissance-era pit band (2021); and Henry Box Brown (co-written music and lyrics) which was optioned for Broadway in 2022 and was directed by TONY award-winner Ben Harney.

 Since completing his studies in music composition at York University in 2006, Aaron has toured the world and recorded six celebrated albums with Cadence, Countermeasure, Retrocity, and The Watch.
 Jensen is the Artistic and Musical Director of Countermeasure, the Artist-in-Residence at Beth Sholom Synagogue, an Associate Composer of the CMC, and the Artistic Director Emeritus of SING!
 The Toronto Vocal Arts Festival.